b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 ##### Applying Machine Learning
 It is at this stage that we employ machine learning - our first task being to establish a benchmark of model performance.
 A detailed discussion of why we chose the algorithms we did is available in the section entitled **Algorithms and Techniques**.
 To create this benchmark, we use 'Notebook 3 - KNN (Baseline).'
 After reading in the transformed data and packages, we subset the features into the X_all object, and the labels into the y_all object.
 Bias can be a potential issue if the features' variance varies significantly.
 To prevent this, we rescale the features using Scikit-Learn's [RobustScaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html) function.
 This function removes the median and re-scales the data according to the interquartile range - the range between the 1st and 3rd quartiles.
 This rescaling technique tends to be more robust to outliers compared to simply subtracting the mean and dividing by the standard deviation.

+With the features rescaled, we then split the data into training and testing sets using the [train_test_split](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function.
+For the purposes of replicability, we set the 'random_state' argument to *random_state=1*.
+Originally, the models were implemented using a 80%:20% split between training and testing data.
+However, experimenting with the various models showed that increasing the size of the training data set significantly improved model performance.
+Ultimately, all models were run using a 90%:10% split between training (14,946 observations) and testing (1,661 observations).

+Sampling the data into training and testing sets is complicated by the highly imbalanced nature of the data.
+More often than not, the ratio of converted customers to non-converted customers should be comparable between the training and testing sets.
+However, with relative few members in the 'converted' class, there is always the possibility of unequal sampling and subsequent bias.
+To address this concern, I use stratified sampling on the dependent variable - 'cc.'

+Stratified sampling works by aggregating observations on the class variable.
+In effect, instead of randomly taking 90% of the data for the training set, the computer takes 90% of the data where cc = 0, takes 90% of the data where cc = 1, and then combines the results into our training set.
+With this approach, we can ensure that our training and test sets do not vary in their composition of classes.

 <div>
 <div align="center">